 Performance Measurement Data (HEDIS® or Other):

 In this section, please report the numerators and denominators, rates for each measure (or component).
-The template provides two sections for entering the performance measurement data, depending on whether your state is reporting using HEDIS® or other methodologies.If the form fields do not give enough space to fully report on the measure, please use the “additional notes” section.
+The template provides two sections for entering the performance measurement data, depending on whether your state is reporting using HEDIS® or other methodologies.
+The form fields have been set up to facilitate entering numerators and denominators for each measure.
+If the form fields do not give enough space to fully report on the measure, please use the “additional notes” section.

 The preferred method is to calculate a “weighted rate” by summing the numerators and denominators across plans, and then deriving a single state-level rate based on the ratio of the numerator to the denominator).
 The reporting unit for each measure is the state as a whole.
 If states calculate rates for multiple reporting units (e.g., individual health plans, different health care delivery systems), states must aggregate data from all these sources into one state rate before reporting the data to CMS.
 In the situation where a state combines data across multiple reporting units, all or some of which use the hybrid method to calculate the rates, the state should enter zeroes in the “Numerator” and “Denominator” fields.
 In these cases, it should report the state-level rate in the “Rate” field and, when possible, include individual reporting unit numerators, denominators, and rates in the field labeled “Additional Notes on Measure,” along with a description of the method used to derive the state-level rate.

+Explanation of Progress:

 The intent of this section is to allow your state to highlight progress and describe any quality-improvement activities that may have contributed to your state’s progress.
 Any quality-improvement activity described should involve the CHIP program, benefit CHIP enrollees, and relate to the performance measure and your state’s progress.
 An example of a quality-improvement activity is a state-wide initiative to inform individual families directly of their children’s immunization status with the goal of increasing immunization rates.
 CHIP would either be the primary lead or substantially involved in the project.
 If improvement has not occurred over time, this section can be used to discuss potential reasons for why progress was not seen and to describe future quality-improvement plans.
 In this section, your state is also asked to set annual performance objectives for FFY 2021, 2022 and 2023.
 Based on recent performance on the measure (from FFY 2018 through 2020), use a combination of expert opinion and “best guesses” to set objectives for the next three years.
 Please explain the rationale for setting these objectives.
 For example, if the rate has been increasing by 3 or 4 percentage points per year, the state might project future increases at a similar rate.
 On the other hand, if the rate has been stable over time, the state might set a target that projects a small increase over time.
 If the rate has been fluctuating over time, the state might look more closely at the data to ensure that the fluctuations are not an artifact of the data or the methods used to construct a rate.
 The state might set an initial target that is an average of the recent rates, with slight increases in subsequent years.
 In future annual reports, your state will be asked to comment on how the actual performance compares to the objective set for the year, as well as any quality-improvement activities that have helped or could help your state meet future objectives.